jankoeh/LD50/README.md

 * The Bethe-Bloch equation is integrated via Euler method
 * Neutron angular scattering are dummy values
 * The magnitude of the radiation damage is given by the radius of the circles.
 This can give the impression that a large area of the Body is affected.
+* The Torso is located in Vacuum, not in air.
+I.e. energy loss of particles in air is neglected.

 License
 -------